nomad-hzb/nomad-baseclasses/docs/references/solution.md

 You can select:
- - `preparation`, information on the preparation information needed,
+ - `preparation`, information on the preparation information needed
  - `solutes`, eg. PbI2
  - `solvents`, eg. Isoprpanol
  - `other solution`, eg. a similar entry to what you are doing right now